-Covered securitization and re-securitization positions are included in the Firm's Risk Management VaR on a daily basis, and they are subject to market risk and limit reports that are distributed on a daily basis to the trading desk, Risk Management and senior managers within the lines of business.
+The risk related to securitization and re-securitization positions are managed within JPMorgan Chase's policy framework.
+Each line of business that transacts in these positions and the Market Risk function work together to monitor the positions, position changes, and the composition of the total portfolio.
+This includes, but is not limited to, the review of approved risk limits versus daily positions using risk measures such as market values, risk factor sensitivities and stress loss scenarios.
+Covered securitization and re-securitization positions are included in the Firm's Risk Management VaR on a daily basis.
+These positions are included as part of market risk and limit reports that are distributed on a daily basis to the trading desk, Risk Management and senior managers within the lines of business.